codacy/chart/docs/infrastructure/eks-quickstart.md

 # Creating an Amazon EKS cluster

-Follow the steps below to set up an Amazon EKS cluster from scratch, including all the necessary underlying infrastructure, using Terraform.
+Follow the instructions below to set up an Amazon EKS cluster from scratch, including all the necessary underlying infrastructure, using Terraform.

 ## 1. Prepare your environment